Private practice: Are we approaching the end of the road?

 Now employers of all sizes are approaching Catalyst to improve the care they can offer their employees — and to lower costs in the process.
 Everybody wins.
 Physicians keep their practices and earn better reimbursement rates; employers pay lower premiums and benefit from a healthier workforce; patients get to keep their relationships with their primary care physicians without sacrificing flexibility and freedom; and insurers share risk through Catalyst’s value-based contracts that assure high quality and lower costs.

 Likewise, family physicians across the state have built similar enterprises designed for doctors who want to maintain their private practices while providing excellent care to their patients.
 Physician leaders like Sheila Magoon, MD, at Buena Vida y Salud, an accountable care organization in Harlingen, and Clive Fields, MD, who co-founded Village MD, in Houston.
-Then there is Lloyd Van Winkle, MD, with United Physicians of San Antonio ACO, and Martin Franklin, DO, with Peterson Health in Kerrville, and Norm Chenven, MD, with Austin Regional Clinic in Austin.
+Then there is Lloyd Van Winkle, MD, with United Physicians of San Antonio ACO, and Martin Franklin, DO, with Alliance ACO, and Norm Chenven, MD, with Austin Regional Clinic in Austin.
 And the list goes on.